kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## The Three Frameworks We'll Cover

-MIT CISR AI Maturity Model — academic, strategic, culture-focused.
+MIT CISR AI Maturity Model — academic, strategic, culture-focused
-Gartner AI Maturity Model — management-oriented, process-driven.
+Gartner AI Maturity Model — management-oriented, process-driven
 AWS Generative AI Maturity Model — cloud-native, focused on GenAI adoption

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.